 - Access to the club forum (non-members can register provided that they meet certain criteria, e.g. belong to a trials club, are an active marshal).

 - The News Of The Week (NOTW) enewsletter.

-- Quarterly issues of Triple magazine.
+- Three issues a year of Triple magazine.

 If you are applying for MCC membership by post in order to enter the Exeter Trial in January, your details need to reach the